 DIY Coaster Supplies

 This simple project only requires a few simple supplies.
 The hardest part may be choosing your decoupage tissue for your coasters.
-If you love decoupage projects than you may find this Decoupage Supplies post helpful.
-But if you are just looking for decoupage tissue than you can find a wide variety (here) or decoupage napkins found (here).
+If you love decoupage projects then you may find this Decoupage Supplies post helpful.
+But if you are just looking for decoupage tissue then you can find a wide variety (here) or decoupage napkins found (here).

 One nice thing about these unfinished wooden coasters is that they come with the safety rubber nubs on the bottom to prevent any scratches on your furniture.
-If you are working with coasters that are unfinished underneath (or with tile) then you can easily add felt to your DIY coasters to protect your furniture.
+If you are working with coasters that are unfinished underneath (or with ceramic tiles) then you can easily add felt pads or felt squares to your DIY coasters to protect your furniture.
 You can find felt with adhesive backing (here)

 Adding Decoupage to Wooden Coasters

-Using the handy little silicone glue brush apply a thin coat of Mod Podge to your wooden coaster.
+Using the handy little silicone glue brush apply a thin layer of Mod Podge to your wooden coaster.
 If you need a glue brush you can find them (here).
+If you have a foam brush that works too.

 To get a clean edge on your DIY coaster go ahead and remove the excess tissue with a sanding block.